xma711/notebook/machine_learning/ROC/README.md

 ROC curve is the plot of true positive rate vs false positive rate (the key word here is 'rate').

-True positive rate means the corrected classified positive cases divided by all postive cases in the training data.
+True positive rate means the corrected classified positive cases divided by all positive cases in the training data.

 Let's say N is the test data size.
 And let's assume it is a binary classifier (trained using training data).

 After applying the classifier on the test data, we will have the following numbers:
 - True positives (TP): the number of positives classified correctly (ground truth is positive)
-- False positives (FP): the number of cases classified as postives but in fact they are negative
+- False positives (FP): the number of cases classified as positives but in fact they are negative
 - True negatives (TN): the number of negatives classified correctly (ground truth is negative).
 - False negatives (FN): the number of cases classified as negatives but in fact they are positive.